-"The most important aspect of getting into running for most people is the social and fun aspect," said Greg McMillan, Ph.D., a prominent distance-running coach and the head of the McMillanElite training group in Flagstaff, Arizona.
+"The most important aspect of getting into running for most people is the social and fun aspect," said Greg McMillan, PhD, a prominent distance-running coach and the head of the McMillanElite training group in Flagstaff, AZ.
 "I strongly encourage runners to find others with which to train.
 It will make every aspect of running better."

-Joining a running club also can help you meet like-minded souls who have been in your shoes and can help guide you through the often daunting process.
+Joining a running club can also help you meet like-minded runners who've been in your shoes and can help guide you through the often daunting process.
 Typically, clubs have specific faster-track workouts scheduled at the same time each week, and these are often led by a knowledgeable coach and followed by a bite to eat or other informal social event.

 The emergence of training programs and fundraising opportunities offered by charitable organizations also has revolutionized the marathon scene.
 The Leukemia & Lymphoma Society's Team in Training, which has helped over half a million people finish marathons and raised more than $1 billion to fight cancer, as of 2011, offers four- to five-month in-person and online training programs.